Female bodybuilding: 2000–2009

 Murray was unseated as Ms. Olympia for the second time in 2004.
 Iris Kyle, a top pro competitor since 1999, defeated Murray in a close battle in the heavyweight class, and bested lightweight winner Dayana Cadeau for the overall title.
 Kyle became only the second woman to win both the Ms. International and Ms. Olympia titles in the same year, matching Kim Chizevsky-Nicholls's feat of 1996.

 On 6 December 2004, IFBB Professional Division Vice Chairman Jim Manion issued a memo introducing the so-called '20 percent rule' to all IFBB professional female athletes.
-It read, “For aesthetics and health reasons, the IFBB Professional Division requests that female athletes in Bodybuilding, Fitness and Figure decrease the amount of muscularity by a factor of 20%.
+It read, "For aesthetics and health reasons, the IFBB Professional Division requests that female athletes in Bodybuilding, Fitness and Figure decrease the amount of muscularity by a factor of 20%.
 This request for a 20% decrease in the amount of muscularity applies to those female athletes whose physiques require the decrease regardless of whether they compete in Bodybuilding, Fitness or Figure.
-All professional judges have been advised of the proper criteria for assessing female physiques.”
-Needless to say the directive created quite a stir, and left many women wondering if they were one of “those female athletes whose physiques require the decrease”.
+All professional judges have been advised of the proper criteria for assessing female physiques."
+Needless to say the directive created quite a stir, and left many women wondering if they were one of "those female athletes whose physiques require the decrease".
 On April 20, 2005, the IFBB adopted, by a 9 for, 1 against, and 3 no votes for Resolution 2005–0001, which announced that starting with the 2005 Ms. Olympia that the IFBB was abolishing the weight class system adopted in 2000.

 The 2005 contest season saw another double winner, as Yaxeni Oriquen-Garcia won her third Ms. International title, then edged out defending champion Iris Kyle to win the Ms. Olympia.
 Also notable in 2005 was the return of Jitka Harazimova, who had last competed in 1999.
 Harazimova won the Charlotte Pro contest in her return to competition, qualifying her for the Ms. Olympia where she finished fourth.
-Also in 2005 the documentary Supersize She was released.
+Also, in 2005, the documentary Supersize She was released.
 The documentary focused on focused on British professional female bodybuilder Joanna Thomas and her competing at the 2004 GNC Show of Strength and the 2004 Ms. Olympia.

 In 2006, Iris Kyle won both the Ms. International and the Ms. Olympia, repeating her accomplishment of 2004.
 Iris won the Ms. International and Ms. Olympia for a third time in 2007.
-Also in 2007 saw the brief revival of the Jan Tana Classic, which featured two weight classes for the female competitors.
+Also, 2007 saw the brief revival of the Jan Tana Classic, which featured two weight classes for the female competitors.
 The class titles were won by Stephanie Kessler (heavyweight) and Sarah Dunlap (lightweight), with Dunlap named the overall winner.